bertilmuth/requirementsascode/requirementsascodeexamples/shoppingappjavafx/README.md

 react to under which conditions because it is configured by the use case model, forwards each event to a single method in the backend.
 All communication from frontend to backend is channeled through the use case runner.

+#Getting started
+* Download the latest shoppingappjavafx zip file from the [Releases](https://github.com/bertilmuth/requirementsascode/releases) tab.
+* Extract it to a local folder, and run the batch file from the bin folder Note that if you want to use the shoppingappjavafx example in Eclipse, you should use the e(fx)clipse plugin.